 When Shirley mentioned she liked farmhouse tables, the wheels in Chris’s head started turning and he decided he would try to build one.

 There are a number of examples online of people building some great tables online (e.g. here and here).
 Also there were also some great ideas of making new wood look like old, aged barnwood, which involved dissolving steel wool in vinegar and wiping the wood with a mixture of the solution and tea to “weather” the wood.
-This causes a reaction between the dissolved iron and the tannic acid in the wood (and the tea) to create a greyish color that mimics weathered wood.
+This causes a reaction between the dissolved iron and the tannic acid in the wood (and the tea) to create a greyish color that mimics weathered wood, since this is great for all types of tables from square to round tables, and you can even buy round tablecloths in bulk for decoration as well.
+The Tri-Cities are rapidly growing, but the best deals in housing are Homes for Sale in Pasco Wa where you can live peacefully.

-The total project cost was about $174 (see below).
-The table turned out pretty well, though we probably should have waited until the wood dried a little bit more before assembling the table as there has been a bit of shrinkage as the realtively moist wood in the table equilibrated with the interior of the house.
+The total project cost was about $174 (see below), not including the pocket hole tool (i.e. Kreg Jig) The table turned out pretty well, though we probably should have waited until the wood dried a little bit more before assembling the table as there has been a bit of shrinkage as the relatively moist wood in the table equilibrated with the interior of the house.
 The house smelled like vinegar for a few days.
 The table was used during Sierra’s birthday party and has seen lots of guests already.

 Table and bench costs: